1.0 OBJECT OF THE GAME

-Unscrewing any cues during the last game (or while the shooting player is on the hill), putting on a jacket, or undertaking any other actions which would indicate that the match is over is considered a forfeiture of the match (consult UPA representative or tournament official).
+Unscrewing any cues during the last game, putting on a jacket, leaving the room, or undertaking any other actions which would indicate that the match is over, is considered a forfeiture of the match (consult UPA representative or tournament official).

 During their inning and only once per game, only the shooting player may call a “Time Out” that shall last no more than a two (2) minute period.
 During this time the player may receive instruction from an available teammate.
 Otherwise a player who receives advice (anytime) shall grant a ball in hand foul to the opponent.
 And on the second (2nd) infraction shall grant the current game in favor of the opponent by a forfeit.

-Calling a Time Out: When calling a “Time Out,” the player is to select an available team member to immediately assist them without conferring with other parties.
+Calling a Time Out: When the shooting player calls a “Time Out” they are to select an available team member to immediately assist them without conferring with other parties.

 Players are allotted fifteen (15) minutes to begin their match, or the match is considered forfeited.

 NOTE: Once a match is scheduled to start and a fifteen (15) minute count is desired, the opponent is to notify a tournament official, or UPA representative for an official count.

 9.1 Shot Clock

 Shot Clock implementation is at the sole discretion of the UPA, its representatives or tournament officials.
 When a shot clock is utilized it shall be used for both players competing in the following manner: